The 10 Languages With the Most Economic Benefits

 3. Chinese

-It’s no surprise that Chinese is one of the most common second (or third) languages in English-speaking countries.
+Unsurprisingly, Chinese is one of the most common second (or third) languages in English-speaking countries.
 Not only does it have more than a billion native speakers, but it’s also spoken by populations across Asia, Africa, and South America.
-Due to its widespread use, learning Chinese opens doors to various career opportunities around the world.
-In addition to earning potential, learning Chinese can provide insight into another culture and may facilitate cross-cultural understanding between China and English-speaking countries.
+Due to its widespread use, learning Chinese opens doors to various career opportunities worldwide.
+In addition to earning potential, learning Chinese can provide insight into another culture and facilitate cross-cultural understanding between China and English-speaking countries.

 4. French